Distance Measurement using Ultrasonic Sensor and Arduino

 Arduino Ultrasonic Sensor Code for Distance Measurement

+This optimised distance measurement using an ultrasonic sensor with Arduino code provides accurate readings with proper error handling and display formatting.
 The complete code for this ultrasonic distance measurement project is given at the bottom of this page.
-In the code we read time by using pulseIn(pin).
-And then perform calculations and displayed result on 16x2 LCD by using appropriate functions.
+In the code, we read time by using pulseIn(pin).
+And then perform calculations and display the result on a 16x2 LCD by using appropriate functions.

 Distance measurement program